 Print this and put it in the front pocket of the child's carry-on:

-- The child's passport (or birth certificate for qualifying closed-loop cruises and U.S.-Canada-Mexico land/sea under age 16)
+- The child's passport (or birth certificate for qualifying closed-loop cruises and U.S.-Canada-Mexico land/sea travel under age 16)

 - The accompanying adult's photo ID matching the letter